larngroup/FS-GCvTR/README.md

 ![ScreenShot](FS-GNNCvTR/plots/meta.png?raw=true)

-Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring specific toxicity and side effect properties adaptively.
+Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring task-specific toxicity and side effect properties adaptively.

 This repository provides the source code and datasets for the proposed work.